Easy Vegan Korma

 How to make ground cashews

-To ground cashews, place cashews in the base of a food processor or blender and blend until a fine powder forms.
+To ground cashews, place cashews in the base of a food processor (affiliate) or blender (affiliate) and blend until a fine powder forms.
 The ground cashews gives incredible texture to the finished dish, and I do recommend this over cashew cream or butter.

 However, if you don’t have a food processor or blender, you can use cashew butter instead.
 It won’t give the same texture, but a similar taste.
 I recommend ~1/4 cup of cashew butter, then add more as desired for taste.